-Background
+Background and Discussion

-Section 7(a) of the Act authorizes the Board of Governors of the Federal Reserve System to prescribe the rules and regulations regarding credit that may be extended by broker-dealers on securities to their customers as set forth in Regulation T. Currently, Rule 2520 (Margin Requirements) prescribes minimum maintenance margin requirements for customer accounts held by members based on position or strategy-based margin requirements.
+Section 7(a) of the Securities Exchange Act of 1934 (the Exchange Act) authorizes the Board of Governors of the Federal Reserve System to prescribe the rules and regulations regarding credit that may be extended by broker-dealers on securities to their customers as set forth in Regulation T. Currently, Rule 2520 (Margin Requirements) prescribes minimum maintenance margin requirements for customer accounts held by members based on position or strategy-based margin requirements.
 This methodology applies prescribed margin percentage requirements to each security position and/or strategy, either long or short, held in a customer's account.

-The Board of Governors of the Federal Reserve System in its amendments to Regulation T in 1998 permitted self-regulatory organizations to implement portfolio margin rules, subject to Commission approval.
-Accordingly, NASD is filing the proposed rule change to allow members to extend a portfolio margin methodology to eligible participants as an alternative to the current strategy-based margin requirements.
+The Board of Governors of the Federal Reserve System, in its amendments to Regulation T in 1998, permitted self-regulatory organizations to implement portfolio margin rules, subject to SEC approval.2